 The MPhil is jointly taught by staff within the Social Sciences and Humanities Divisions, who will also assess your application.
 The application process is administered by the School of Interdisciplinary Area Studies.

 Teaching, learning and supervision

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
-Supervision for the dissertation will be offered as a series of individual meetings between you and your dissertation supervisor.
+Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.

 Key study requirements

-You will be required to gather relevant materials for your dissertation during the course, usually by working in libraries and archives in the UK but potentially also via fieldwork.
+You will be required to gather relevant materials for your thesis during the course, usually by working in libraries and archives in the UK but potentially also via fieldwork.

 The department aims to equip its graduates with a range of valuable skills which will enable them to compete successfully within a number of different careers - in the civil service and policy-making bodies in Britain, Europe and further afield, in non-governmental organisations concerned with development, in the charitable sector, in journalism, public and private sector research and consultancy, law and academia.
 The MPhil is a valuable preparation for students wishing to go on to doctoral research.

 Changes to the course